-You can specify the default wall types used when walls are first created, and can specify the wall type of any wall after it is drawn in the Wall Specification dialog.
-See "Wall Defaults" on page 118 and "General Panel" on page 144.
+You can specify the default wall type that is drawn by the Exterior, Interior Wall and Pony Wall tools and can specify the wall type of any wall after it is drawn in the WallSpecification dialog.
+See "Wall Defaults" on page 116 and "General Panel" on page 142.

 The structural layer of a wall type is its Main Layer, which controls a number of things: